Decoupling the Effect of Chain-of-Thought Reasoning: A Human Label Variation Perspective: Experiments

 \paragraph{Models} To comprehensively evaluate the HLV performance of reasoning-tuned LLMs, we select a range of state-of-the-art open-source reasoning models (details in Table~\ref{tab:llms}).
 All follow a reason-then-answer paradigm: generating a long CoT reasoning process before outputting a final answer.

 \paragraph{Evaluation} All NLI instances are reformulated as multiple-choice questions.
-Model predictions are extracted using the first-token probability method~\cite{DBLP:conf/icml/SanturkarDLLLH23,DBLP:journals/corr/abs-2306-16388, DBLP:journals/tmlr/LiangBLTSYZNWKN23}, where logits are aggregated and normalized to obtain an output probability distribution over answer options.
-We measure the HLV alignment between the model-generated distribution and the corresponding HJD using JSD.
+Model predictions are extracted using the first-token probability method~\cite{DBLP:conf/icml/SanturkarDLLLH23,DBLP:journals/corr/abs-2306-16388, DBLP:journals/tmlr/LiangBLTSYZNWKN23}, where logits are aggregated and normalized to obtain an output probability distribution over answer options.\!\footnote{While this approximation may not fully capture downstream decoding dynamics, our analysis focuses on relative comparisons across controlled conditions, where this proxy is consistently applied.} We measure the HLV alignment between the model-generated distribution and the corresponding HJD using JSD.
 We also report accuracy.
+Additionally, we include Spearman’s $\rho$ in Section~\ref{sec:Last_CoT}, which is invariant to monotonic transformations.
 See details in Appendix~\ref{app:evaluation}.

 [2]{ #2}